jorgegv/rage1/doc/CONDITIONAL-COMPILATION.md

 compilation macros are available early during the compilation process.

-All code that is to be conditionally compiled (either in RAGE1 or in your game) must inclufe the `features.h` file as the first non-system include file, for those same reasons.
+All code that is to be conditionally compiled (either in RAGE1 or in your game) must include the `features.h` file as the first non-system include file, for those same reasons.

 ## Conditional Compilation of Flow checks and rules